Azure/Industrial-IoT/docs/modules/telemetry-events-format.md

 ```

+IMPORTANT: Depending on the number of members in an event type and their data types, data set messages contained in a network message can be large.
+In some cases a JSON metadata message can potentially be too large and not fit into IoT Hub Messages which are limited to 256 kB.
+In this case messages might not be sent.
+You can try to use `--me=JsonGzip` to compress event data set messages using Gzip compression, or use `--me=Uadp` which supports network message chuncking (and overcomes any transport limitation).
+If neither help or are an option it is recommended to use an event filter and select the properties needed or disable dataset metadata message sending altogether using `--dm=False`.

 ### Reversible encoding

 The format produced here does not contain enough information to decode the message using the OPC UA type system.
 If you need to decode messages using a OPC UA JSON decoder the command-line option called `UseReversibleEncoding` can be set to `true`.
 If you enable this setting the output will look like as follows: